cjrace/gss-chart-colours/task_and_finish_proposal.md

 The proposed accessibility considerations that the guidance outlines for meeting need 2. are:

-    - Contrast ratio of 3:1 with white background
+    - Contrast ratio of 3:1 with white background for all colours
+    - Contrast ratio of 3:1 between adjacent colours
     - Works for the three main types of colour blindness (Deuteranopia, Protanopia and Tritanopia)
     - Works in greyscale / black and white